 Since then, researchers have conducted many studies with several other psychedelics.

 Research and methods of treatments are evolving every day.
 People can now join free medical trials to help cure their mental illness.
-Organizations such as the Beckley Foundation enable people to receive microdosages of psychedelics, along with therapy, to treat mental disorders.
+Organizations such as the Beckley Foundation enable people to utilize psychedelic microdosing, along with psychedelic therapy, to treat mental disorders.

 Microdose Nasal Spray